jitsi/handbook/docs/dev-guide/iframe.md

 ```
 **Note:** **`TILE_VIEW_MAX_COLUMNS`** accepts values from 1 to 5.
 The default value is 5.

-## Controlling the embedded Jitsi Meet Conference
+## API

-Use the following objects to control your embedded Jitsi Meet Conference.
+Use the following API functions to control your embedded Jitsi Meet Conference.

+### captureLargeVideoScreenshot

-* **captureLargeVideoScreenshot** - Captures the screenshot for a large video.
+Captures a screenshot for the participant in the large video view (on stage).

 ```javascript
 api.captureLargeVideoScreenshot().then(dataURL => {
     // dataURL = "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAABQAA..."
 });
 ```

+### getAvailableDevices

-* **getAvailableDevices** - Retrieves a list of available devices.
+Retrieves a list of available devices.

 ```javascript
 api.getAvailableDevices().then(devices => {